Heavy-tailed configuration models at criticality: Convergence in the topology

 \section{Convergence in the $\mathbb{U}^0_{\shortarrow}$ topology}

 The goal of this section is to prove the joint convergence of the component sizes and the surplus edges as described in Theorem~\ref{thm:spls}.
 We start with a preparatory lemma: \begin{lemma} The convergence in \eqref{thm:eqn:spls} holds with respect to the $\ell^2_{\shortarrow}\times \mathbbm{N}^{\infty}$ topology. \end{lemma} \begin{proof} Note that Lemma~\ref{lem:no-large-comp-later} already states that we do not see large components being explored after the time $Tb_n$ for large $T>0$.
 Thus the proof is a consequence of Lemmas~\ref{lem::good:function:continuity},~\ref{lem:surp:poisson-conv}, Remark~\ref{rem:excursion-area-cont} and Theorem~\ref{thm::conv:component:size}. \end{proof} Recall the definition of the metric $\mathrm{d}_{\sss \mathbb{U}}$ from \eqref{defn_U_metric}.
-Using Lemma~\ref{lem:spls:prod}, it now remains to obtain a uniform summability condition on the tail of the sum of products of the scaled component sizes and the surplus edges.
-This is formally stated in Proposition~\ref{prop-surp-u-0} below.
-The proof is completed in the similar spirit as the finite third-moment case \cite{DHLS15}. \begin{proposition} For any $\varepsilon >0$,
+Using Lemma~\ref{lem:spls:prod}, it now remains to obtain a uniform summability condition on the tail of the sum of products of the scaled component sizes and the surplus edges: \begin{proposition} For any $\varepsilon >0$,